Swiss Alps: Toponymy

 The different names of the mountains and other landforms are named in the four national languages.
 The table below gives the most recurrent names.

+Although not a common practice in Switzerland, a few mountains and summits are named after people.

 Also, a large number of peaks outside the Alps were named or nicknamed after Swiss mountains, such as the Wetterhorn Peak in Colorado or the Matterhorn Peak in California (see the Matterhorn article for a list of Matterhorns in the world).

 The confluence of the Baltoro Glacier and the Godwin-Austen Glacier south of K2 in the Karakoram range was named after the Konkordiaplatz by European explorers.